ffacal/react-native-and-firebase-tinder/README.md

 # React Native Firebase Tinder like App - IOS

 While this demo has been tested in IOS and works, it is still work in progress.
-I wrote this example based on the following examples:
+I wrote this code based on the following examples:

 https://github.com/quuack/react-native-firebase-and-twitter-example
 https://github.com/brentvatne/react-native-animated-demo-tinder

 Objective-C is far from being my main expertise.
-Please, don't take this doc as reference for good practices.
+Please, don't take this code as reference for good practices.

 This demo implements Firebase's authentication features and it focuses on Twitter Oauth methods.
 Note that Firebase also supports authentication with email & password and custom auth tokens as well as other providers (Facebook, Linkedin, Google, etc.)